Winegard FlatWave FL5500A HD TV Antenna review Amplified Indoor Reception up to 60 Miles

 Design and Build Quality

-This ultra-thin and lightweight antenna is impressively sleek.
-Measuring just 13 inches by 12 inches and weighing a mere 5.4 ounces, it feels modern and discreet.
-The dual-color design (black on one side, white on the other) makes it easy to match with any decor.
-I personally appreciated this touch because my living room setup doesn’t leave much room for clunky devices.
-It’s as simple as sticking it on a wall or window using the included 3M Command strips, which held up well without damaging surfaces.
+This ultra-thin and lightweight antenna is genuinely discreet.
+Measuring just 13 inches by 12 inches and weighing 5.4 ounces, it disappears against a wall.
+The dual-color design (black on one side, white on the other) means it can be matched to either light or dark decor without painting.
+Mounting is done with the included 3M Command strips, which hold securely on a wall or window and release without damaging the surface.

 Performance and Channel Reception